August 3, 2022

 - Make sure your thermostat has power (smart models)

-- Verify that it’s switched to cooling mode
+- Confirm that it’s currently on cooling mode

 - Ensure your set temperature is below the current room temperature